In our 2-day knife making class students will create a handcrafted kitchen knife!

 Our class covers:

-Forging - You will be drawing out the steel (this will depend on what kind of steel your working with) and forging the profile of your knife.
+Forging - You will be drawing out the steel (this will depend on what kind of steel you're working with) and forging the profile of your knife.

 Grinding and sanding - You will be using the angle grinder and belt sander to refine your knife profile, remove forge marks and clean back your blade.